Dedeyd70/Inventory_Xpress/README.md

 Thanks to the contributors who have dedicated their time and effort to improve this project.

 Support
-For any questions or issues, please open an issue on github
+For any questions or issues, please open an issue on GitHub